 Competitions are the talk of the group with great prizes being offered by the groups 'Trusted Suppliers'. £160 electric pumps, £100 worth of SIB maintenance and repairs, a great prize.
 A 4K action camera was won recently.
 The most recent competition was to win a boat that you get to design yourself with your own unique feature added.
 The winner was announced on Christmas Day.
 A fabulous prize.

-So, with over 5000 members this is where I now stand with the success of the group inspiring me to push forward and encourage the sport of inflatable boat fishing all over the UK with this newly created website where I can supply Inflatable boats as well as other things to do with inflatable boat fishing from reputable companies across the UK.
+So, at this point there were 5000+ members in our group.
+This is inspiring me to push forward and encourage the sport of inflatable boat fishing all over the UK with this newly created website where I can supply Inflatable boats as well as other things to do with inflatable boat fishing from reputable companies across the UK.

 Carlo from the 'Inflatable Boat Advice' Facebook Group